Summary of options if you get an infringement notice

 However, if an infringement is not paid by a young person, the relevant enforcement agency can refer the fine to the Children’s Courts Children and Young Persons Infringement Notice System (CAYPINS).
 (See sch 3 Children, Youth and Families Act 2005 (Vic).
 See also Chapter 1.4: The Children’s Court.)

 This is not recommended.
 The effects of doing nothing become progressively more severe as the infringement process progresses.
 At each successive stage, you become liable to pay more as extra costs are added to the original penalty (see ‘What happens after an infringement notice is issued?’ and ‘Summary of options’, above).
 Also, notices of final demand and enforcement warrants do not expire.
 For this reason, it is not recommended that you take no action.

 Enforcement measures (including wheel clamping and licence suspension) may also be taken against you.
 If you do not take any action, eventually you can have your car seized and sold.
-You may also be arrested and sentenced to serve time in prison.
+You may also be arrested and, in limited circumstances, sentenced to serve time in prison.
 The consequences of not taking any action about outstanding fines are described further detail in ‘What happens if I take no action?’, below.

-If an infringement notice is for excessive speeding or for a drug-driving or drink-driving A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious)., doing nothing could have more serious consequences.
-As well as having the penalty enforced through the infringements system, you could have a conviction recorded against you and lose your licence for a set period (for more information, see ‘1 Infringement notices’ in Chapter 6.8: Driving offences).
+If an infringement notice is for excessive speeding or for a drug-driving or drink-driving offence, doing nothing could have more serious consequences.
+As well as having the penalty enforced through the infringements system, you could have a conviction recorded against you and lose your licence for a set period (for more information, see Chapter 6.8: Driving offences).

 Option 2: Pay the fine